-1.24 Network Rail manages risk at its assets by means of a suite of company-wide standards and procedures.
-Constraints - not just funds, but also access, competent staff and supply chain capability - mean that in some respects Network Rail will not be fully compliant with its own standards in CP6.
-It has plans into the following control periods, for example, in respect of vegetation management.
-This is also true with regard to some of Network Rail's statutory obligations: there are long term plans to achieve better compliance with requirements for working at height, electrical safety, managing asbestos risk.
-We have accepted that what is proposed appears to be reasonably practicable, but it is important that Network Rail maintains focus on achieving them and does not defer undeliverable volumes of work into the future.
+- 1.29 Network Rail manages risk at its assets by means of a suite of company-wide standards and procedures.
+Constraints not just funds, but also access, competent staff and supply chain capability mean that in some respects Network Rail will not be fully compliant with its own standards in CP6.
+It has plans going into the following control periods, for example, in respect of vegetation management.
+This is also true with regard to some of Network Rail's statutory obligations: there are long term plans to achieve better compliance with requirements for working at height, electrical safety and managing asbestos risk.
+We have accepted that what is proposed appears to be reasonably practicable, but it is important that Network Rail maintains focus on achieving its plans and does not defer undeliverable volumes of work into the future. - 1.30 We also acknowledge that ambitious programmes to deliver improved vegetation management and electrical safety have been included in CP6 plans, when there were many competing claims on those resources.
+In both cases, Network Rail has prioritised securing better control of risks, even though full delivery of plans goes beyond the next control period.

-Inspection
+Inspection and maintenance

-1.25 The various plans in the SBP refer to increased reliance on maintenance and inspection activities.
+1.31 The various plans in the SBP refer to increased reliance on maintenance and inspection activities.
 We asked questions about these areas - how Network Rail could demonstrate their effectiveness in controlling risk and how it could show it had all the required resources and capability to deliver.
-Network Rail pointed to the opex (operating expenditure) sums within RSPs as evidence that increased funding has been made available.
-It conceded that much of this activity is targeted at dealing with anticipated failure of assets, rather than preventing failure.
-There is an opportunity to make inspection a more effective preventive tool, if it is allied with triggering mitigations.
+Network Rail pointed to the opex (operating expenditure) sums within RSPs as evidence that increased funding has

+- been made available.
+It conceded that much of this activity is targeted at dealing with anticipated failure of assets, rather than preventing failure. - 1.32 There is an opportunity to make inspection a more effective preventive tool, but only if it is allied with triggering appropriate maintenance and remediation mitigations.
+Further, Network Rail routes must be vigilant in ensuring that they do not achieve currently unidentified future efficiencies at the expense of the optimal capability of their maintenance function.